sharonghae/adventure-game/readme.md

 ## The State Machine

 Systems like the one we’re building are often called _State Machines_.
 Some of you may have studied these in school.
 For your benefit, take a minute to watch [this video](https://www.youtube.com/watch?v=-Yicg2TTMPs).

-## Test specs
-To help you, we’ve written some test specs much like the ones you worked with in Test-First.
-You can run `npm test` to see the test suite run.
-To look at the specs, check out the `test` folder.

 ## Components